excelsior-oss/excelsior-jet-gradle-plugin/README.md

 This plugin will transform your application into an optimized native executable for the platform on which you run Gradle, and place it into a separate directory together with all required Excelsior JET runtime files.
-In addition, it can either pack that directory into a zip archive (all platforms), create an Excelsior Installer setup (Windows and Linux only) or an OS X application bundle/installer.
+In addition, it can either pack that directory into a zip archive (all platforms), create an Excelsior Installer setup (Windows and Linux only), or create an OS X application bundle/installer.

 The current version of the plugin can handle only one type of applications:

-* **Plain Java SE applications**, i.e. applications that have a main class and have all their dependencies explicitly listed in the JVM classpath at launch time, and
+* **Plain Java SE applications**, i.e. applications that have a main class and have all their dependencies explicitly listed in the JVM classpath at launch time.

 In other words, if your application can be launched using a command line of the following form: